loggedin/feynman-path-integral/README.md

 ## gradient-descent.py

-This module produces a plot and text illustrating the different behaviours of the gradient descent method when finding the minima of Rosenbrocks Banana Function.
+This module produces a plot and text illustrating the different behaviours of the gradient descent method when finding the minimum of Rosenbrock's Banana Function.
 It also gives where the minimum of the function occurs.

 	python3 gradient-descent.py